quinlan-lab/constraint-tools/README.md

 --neutral-regions STR
       Bed-format file containing a list of genomic intervals on which the model is to be trained.
 --window-size INT
-      size of the intervals used to compute the null distribution of singleton count.
+      Size of the intervals used to compute the null distribution of singleton count.
+      This is also the size of the window in "test" regions.
 ```

-Running `train-germline-model` produces a specification of the sequence-dependent and allele-frequency-aware neutral model in json format, viewable using, e.g.,
+Running `train-germline-model` produces a specification of the sequence-dependent and allele-frequency-aware neutral
+model in json format, viewable using, e.g.,
 ```
-${CONSTRAINT_TOOLS}/bin/jq . ${model_folder}/<json file>
+${CONSTRAINT_TOOLS}/bin/jq . ${output}/<json file>
 ```

 Required arguments for `dashboard-germline-model` are: